-As anglers one intriguing aspect of fishing is solving the mysteries of nature.
+As anglers, one intriguing aspect of fishing is solving the mysteries of nature.
 We try to figure out why we have epic fishing one day and bring home a skunk the next.
 There are countless variables that influence fish behavior – tide, current, water temperature, moon phase, time of day and salinity level to name just a few.
 Probably the most mysterious and debatable variable is barometric pressure.

 I am not aware of any scientific research that proves barometric pressure has a direct correlation to fish behavior, but it has a definite place in angling lore.
 Those that dismiss barometric pressure having an influence on fish point to the fact that water pressure is much greater than that of air, so even huge changes in air pressure are virtually undetectable underwater.
 Still, many avid anglers follow the barometer as a predictor of fishing success.
 Fishermen, by nature, are a superstitious crowd.
 It could be that barometric pressure’s influence on fish is just an old wives tale.
 I’m on the fence as to the direct influence on fish.

+In conclusion, fish have the ability to sense numerous variables that we as humans cannot; whether the impact of barometric pressure direct or indirect remains a mystery.
 One thing that I know for sure is that “you don’t know if you don’t go”, so let’s get on the water and wet a line!